-Children with family members in prison

-Approximately 200,000 children in England and Wales have a parent sent to prison each year.
+Children with family Approximately 200,000 children in England and Wales have a parent sent to members in prison prison each year.
 These children are at risk of poor outcomes including poverty, stigma, isolation and poor mental health.
 The National Information Centre on Children of Offenders (NICCO) provides information designed to support professionals working with offenders and their children, to help mitigate negative consequences for those children.

-NICCO (National Information Centre on Children Offences)

-5.6.5 Children Visiting Prisons (proceduresonline.com)

-Cybercrime

-Cybercrime is criminal activity committed using computers and/or the internet.
-It is broadly categorised as either:

-- 'cyber-enabled' (crimes that can happen off-line but are enabled at scale and at speed on-line) - 'cyber dependent' (crimes that can be committed only by using a computer).

-Cyber-dependent crimes include:

-- unauthorised access to computers (illegal 'hacking'), for example accessing a school's computer network to look for test paper answers or change grades awarded - 'Denial of Service' (Dos or DDoS) attacks or 'booting'.
-These are attempts to make a computer, network, or website unavailable by overwhelming it with internet traffic from multiple sources - making, supplying or obtaining malware (malicious software) such as viruses, spyware, ransomware, botnets and Remote Access Trojans with the intent to commit further offence, including those above.

-Meeting digital and technology standards in schools and colleges - Guidance - GOV.UK (www.gov.uk)

-Cyber Choices - National Crime Agency

-Test Your Internet Filter

-Verify that your Internet Filter is blocking illegal, harmful, and inappropriate content.
+NICCO (National Information Centre on Children Offences) 5.6.5 Children Visiting Prisons (proceduresonline.com) Cybercrime is criminal activity committed using computers and/or the Cybercrime internet.
+It is broadly categorised as either: 'cyber-enabled' (crimes that can happen off-line but are enabled at scale and at speed on-line) 'cyber dependent' (crimes that can be committed only by using a computer).
+Cyber-dependent crimes include: unauthorised access to computers (illegal 'hacking'), for example accessing a school's computer network to look for test paper answers or change grades awarded 'Denial of Service' (Dos or DDoS) attacks or 'booting'.
+These are attempts to make a computer, network, or website unavailable by overwhelming it with internet traffic from multiple sources making, supplying or obtaining malware (malicious software) such as viruses, spyware, ransomware, botnets and Remote Access Trojans with the intent to commit further offence, including those above.
+Meeting digital and technology standards in schools and colleges -Guidance - GOV.UK (www.gov.uk) Cyber Choices - National Crime Agency Test Your Internet Filter Verify that your Internet Filter is blocking illegal, harmful, and inappropriate content. when-to-call-the-police--guidance-for-schools-and-colleges.pdf (npcc.police.uk) Domestic Abuse (DA) DA encompass a wide range of behaviours and may be a single incident or a pattern of incidents

-when-to-call-the-police--quidance-for-schools-and-colleges.pdf (npcc.police.uk)

-Domestic Abuse (DA)

-- DA encompass a wide range of behaviours and may be a single incident or a pattern of incidents - Abuse can be psychological, physical, sexual, financial, or emotional - Children can be victims of DA abuse e.g. see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse) - DA can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.
+- Abuse can be psychological, physical, sexual, financial, or emotional - Children can be victims of DA abuse e.g. see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse) - DA can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.